MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

           "source"        - the originating entity of the message.
           "from_cluster"  - the originating cluster of a message.
           "to_clusters"   - a destination specification.
-          "link"          - value of a symbolic link. (if sum starts with L) "atime"         - last access time of a file (optional) "mtime"         - last modification time of a file (optional) "mode"          - permission bits (optional)

           "content"       - for smaller files, the content may be embedded.
           {